 —John 8:4-8 NLT

-The law exposes sin; it does not heal it.
+The law exposes sin.
+It does not cleanse it.
 The Old Covenant, the Law of Moses, called for stoning to death for this woman caught in adultery.
 But Jesus didn’t look on that woman who sinned through the eyes of the law.
-He looked upon her with love that was ready to give His life for her freedom.
+He looked upon her with love that was ready to give His life for her.
 The men surrounding this woman demanded that the Law of Moses be satisfied by stoning her to death.
 But the soul of this woman was precious to Jesus, and He knew she needed to experience His forgiveness.
 He looked beyond her sin, and saw her need.
 The Old Covenant law could only be completely satisfied with the gift of His life.
 He knew He would give His life for her on Calvary, and His grace would set her free.